Azure/azure-rest-api-specs/specification/containerregistry/resource-manager/readme.md

 ### Tag: package-2019-12-preview

-These settings apply only when `--tag=package-2019-12-preview` is specified on the command line.
+Edit: These settings apply only when `--tag=package-2019-12-preview` is specified on the command line.

 ```yaml $(tag) == 'package-2019-12-preview'
 input-file: